Kanimbla, Queensland: Education

 There are no schools in Kanimbla.
 The nearest government primary schools are Whitfield State School in neighbouring Whitfield to the north and Cairns West State School in Manunda to the east.
 The nearest government secondary school is Trinity Bay State High School in Manunda.
 There are also a number of non-government schools in nearby suburbs of Cairns.

 Attractions

-Campbells Lookout is on Lake Morris Road.
-It offers views across the Cairns suburbs to the Cairns CBD and Trinity Bay beyond.
-It is a popular lovers' lane.
+Campbells Lookout is on Lake Morris Road, which leads to Copperlode Falls Dam.
+It offers views across the Cairns suburbs to the Cairns CBD and Trinity Bay beyond, and has acquired a reputation as a lovers' lane.
+There are three more lookouts on Lake Morris road.
+All of them are accessible from eight o'clock in the morning until eight o'clock in the evening.